AUTHORIZATION

 The requirements for a PA will differ from health plan to health plan.
 Your office must complete and submit all required forms and provide other information and documents requested.

-Woman at keyboard
+keyboard

 Some of the items commonly required for a PA are:

-• A letter of medical necessity (downloadable sample below)
+• A letter of medical necessity (Downloadable sample below)

 • Health plan identification numbers